ElucidataInc/polly-docs/docs/index.md

 #Welcome to Polly!

 Polly is an AI-enabled platform for storage, reproducible analysis and integration of high-throughput biomedical data on the cloud.
-Polly creates a unique, centralized ecosystem that enables a diverse team of biologists, bioinformaticians and scientific leaders to share and collaborate on projects, data and insights.
+Polly creates a unique, centralized ecosystem that enables a diverse team of biologists, bioinformaticians and scientific leaders to share and collaborate on workspaces, data and insights.

 Polly combines a proprietary platform with optional, on-demand high-value bioinformatics services for biological target identification and validation, pathway elucidation, cellular phenotype analysis, and biomarker identification.